Constructing Volatility Surfaces in EXCEL

 This course begins by explaining the difference and pros and cons of various volatility estimates, from trailing volatilities, to implied volatilities to local volatilities.
 It then looks at the benefits of purchasing deep out of the money options, and how a change in volatility impacts the value of these options.
 The next lesson delves deeper into the differences between implied and local volatilities.
-The course illustrates step-by-step, how volatility surfaces for local volatilities using Dupire’s formula may be built in EXCEL.
-Finally, the course derives forward implied volatilities using the methodology described by Taleb.
+A step-by-step guide on how to build surfaces for local volatilities for options on stock prices using Dupire’s formula in EXCEL is illustrated.
+Forward implied volatilities using the methodology described by Taleb are also derived.

 The course consists of:

 - A 40 page PDF guide that shows how to build a volatility surface step by step in EXCEL using Dupire's formula.

 - A 20 page PDF guide that shows how to calculate the volatility surface in EXCEL for options of futures contracts.

 - An EXCEL spreadsheet that is used as a simple teaching template by the PDF tutorial above.
 The Excel sheet shows the implementation of Dupire's formula as well as the resultant volatility surface.
 The sheet also shows Taleb's implementation of implied forward volatility using term structure of volatility concepts.

 - An EXCEL spreadsheet that shows the calculation of local volatility surfaces for options on Crude Oil WTI commodity futures contracts.
 The sheet also shows the calculation of the implied forward volatility and the comparison of local volatilities with implied & forward implied volatilities.